learn-co-curriculum/dsc-phase-2-project-v3/README.md

 The data can be found in [this repository](https://github.com/learn-co-curriculum/dsc-phase-2-project-v3)

+The primary data used was from the im.db database.
+The following image below showes the ERD (entity-relationship diagram) of the im.db database.

 ![ERD_image](https://raw.githubusercontent.com/learn-co-curriculum/dsc-phase-2-project-v3/main/movie_data_erd.jpeg)

+Fore more information on im.db, see their website [here.](https://www.imdb.com/)

+In addition we used a database from The Numbers which contained movie budgets.

+For more information, see The Numbers's website [here.](https://www.the-numbers.com/)

 ## Three visualisations (the same visualizations presented in the slides and notebook)